Motu researcher Livvy Mitchell elevates dialogue on youth adversity

 Livvy’s work sits at the intersection of crime, health, and labour economics.
 She studies the economic impacts of adverse events affecting young people — and the spillover effects those events have on families and wider social networks, including siblings and classmates.

-Her PhD focused on Aotearoa New Zealand, where rates of youth victimisation and suicide are high by international standards.
+Livvy recently graduated with a PhD in Economics from Auckland University of Technology.
+Her thesis used advanced econometric methods and linked administrative data to examine how events such as youth suicide and victimisation affect the health and economic outcomes of families and communities.
+In Aotearoa, rates of youth victimisation and suicide are high by international standards.
 By measuring the broader costs of these tragedies, her research provides evidence that can help policymakers design more effective support for affected families.

 Livvy spent two years at Motu as a Research Analyst before starting her PhD.
-During that time, she contributed to projects across climate policy, human rights, and social outcomes.
+During that time, she contributed to projects across climate policy, human rights, and social outcomes and led research on gendered parenting and the intergenerational transmission of gender stereotypes in Aotearoa.

 She worked with Motu researchers on projects commissioned by organisations including the Climate Change Commission, the New Zealand Human Rights Commission, and the Ministry of Business, Innovation and Employment.